 Your instructor will hold weekly, synchronous office hours using the video-conferencing tool, Zoom.
 The schedule of office hours can be found by clicking on the Live Events link in the left-hand navigation menu.
-Additionally, all office hours will be recorded and archived so that you can retrieve them later.
-Archived office hours can be found by clicking on the Resources link in the left-hand navigation menu then clicking the Archived Sessions link.
+Additionally, all office hours will be recorded and archived so that you can retrieve them at a later date.
+Archived office hours can be found by clicking on the Resources link in the left-hand navigation menu hen clicking the Archived Sessions link.
+Passcode to join all office hours is 652